|2004 Pillsbury Bake-Off Awards Ceremony - I'm on the right.|

 What is a contester?

-Let me begin several years ago, when I was taking a breather from my marketing communications career to be an at-home mom.
-A mom in my sons' play group happened to tell me about her experiences in the world of cooking contests -- she had been to two Pillsbury Bake-off contests and had won cash, appliances and more.
+Several years ago, I took a breather from my career to be an at-home mom.
+I was at play group with my sons, and one of the moms happened to tell me about her experiences in cooking contests -- she had been to two Pillsbury Bake-off contests and had won cash, appliances and more.

 |With Tyler Florence at the 2006 Southern Living Cookoff.|

-As a finalist in national contests, I had the good fortune to be able to take my husband and each of my sons on some fun, special trips.
+As a finalist in national contests, I too my husband and each of my sons on fun, special trips.
 At some, I won cash and/or prizes (none bigger than the first Pillsbury win), but the best part was making friends with interesting and creative people from around the country.

 |With my son at the AirBake Cookie Contest in NYC.|